hpreston/nso-getting-started/02-connecting-to-network.md

 # Connecting to the Network for the First Time
 You've now got NSO installed and you are ready to dive in and use it on your network, but what network?

 If you have a lab ready to go, feel free to use that - but we've included a [VIRL topology file](topology.virl) with this lab that we will use for our examples.
-Feel free to fire ,up your own instance of this VIRL network either using your own VIRL server, or go reserve one from [DevNet Sandbox - Multi-IOS Test Network](https://devnetsandbox.cisco.com/RM/Diagram/Index/6b023525-4e7f-4755-81ae-05ac500d464a?diagramType=Topology)
+Feel free to fire, up your own instance of this VIRL network either using your own VIRL server, or go reserve one from [DevNet Sandbox - Multi-IOS Test Network](https://devnetsandbox.cisco.com/RM/Diagram/Index/6b023525-4e7f-4755-81ae-05ac500d464a?diagramType=Topology)

 <a href="example-network.jpg" target="_blank">![](example-network-sm.jpeg)</a>